 With any new range of vehicle or engine, it usually comes with a caveat.
 That being, there are almost always going to be little niggles and teething problems.
 This can usually be put down to improper assembly or premature parts failure.

 At this stage there aren’t any known issues to report on, however, forums and discussion groups have reported a few of the following cases:

 - Blown head Gaskets

 These little 2.7’s are turning out to be quite reliable with more praise than complaints from existing customers.
-Given many are not even close to 200k miles, however the trucks appears to be holding up just fine even though it’s only been around for about 5+ years, since its inception in 2015.
+Given many are not even close to 200k miles, however, the trucks appear to be holding up just fine even though it’s only been around for about 5+ years, since its inception in 2015.
 It seems the 2nd Gen is even more refined and reliable.
 It has an additional port injection, which is more optimal for turbocharged engines.
 This is a crucial feature that prevents carbon buildup on valves and walls of intake ports.
 LONG LIVE THE 2.7!

 What Is Better The 2.7 Or 3.5 Ecoboost?

-This question boils down to the age old debate about displacement.
+This question boils down to the age-old debate about displacement.

 There’s no replacement for displacement…

-So if you’re in the market for a F150 you basically have 3 options.
+So if you’re in the market for an F150 you basically have 3 options.
 The new 2.7 twin-turbo, the slightly older 3.5-liter V6 gasoline direct-injected and turbocharged engine, or the all-new 5.0-liter gasoline V8 engine, developed to compete directly with the GM 6.2L V8 engine and the new Chrysler 6.4L Hemi.

 When it comes to daily driving and efficiency the 2.7 is the obvious choice.
 The 2.7L version is designed to deliver comparable power and torque of large displacement, naturally aspirated V6 and V8 engines but with less fuel consumption and emissions.
 It can even tow if required to and does so very well.